-The World Report of Road Traffic Injury Prevention (WHO, 2004) stated that setting challenging but achievable targets, as practiced by an increasing number of countries, is a sign of responsible management.
+The World Report of Road Traffic Injury Prevention (Peden, 2004) stated that setting challenging but achievable targets, as practiced by an increasing number of countries, is a sign of responsible management.
 Targets specify the desired safety performance endorsed by government at all levels, partners, stakeholders and the community.
 Setting stepwise, challenging but achievable quantitative final and intermediate outcome and output targets towards the ultimate Safe System goal to eliminate death and long-term injury has been identified as international best practice.
-Research and experience have identified several effects, such as the following:
+Research and experience have identified several effects.
+Targets: